Meet the Staff

 Rochelle Jones, Community Garden Organizer

-Rochelle now assists in coordinating the Small Grant program, organizing the North End Elder Program, organizing the monthly Citizen Action Meeting, coordinating the Community Garden Grant program, helping with garden education programs, and supporting the organizing efforts of community garden leaders.
+Rochelle coordinates the Community Garden Grant program, helps with garden education programs, and supports the organizing efforts of community garden leaders.

 She is a North End resident and an active community volunteer, as well as an accomplished student of social science.
 Rochelle is very passionate about uplifting her community and helping others in any way possible.
 But most of all, Rochelle is a friendly person who wants to help people grow!